Mike Felder

 Michael Otis Felder (born November 18, 1961) is an American former professional baseball player who played in the major leagues from -.
 He played for the Milwaukee Brewers, San Francisco Giants, Seattle Mariners and Houston Astros of Major League Baseball (MLB).
-At just 5-feet 8-inches and a 160 lb. playing weight, the diminutive outfielder was known as Tiny Felder.
+At just 5-feet 8-inches and a 160 lb. playing weight, the diminutive outfielder was nicknamed "Tiny".

 Career

-Mike was drafted by the Milwaukee Brewers in the 3rd round of the 1981 Major League Baseball draft.
+Felder was drafted by the Milwaukee Brewers in the third round of the 1981 Major League Baseball draft.

 He was signed as a free agent by the San Francisco Giants on April 5, 1991.
 He won the 1992 Willie Mac Award honoring his spirit and leadership.

-He signed as a free agent by the Seattle Mariners on November 29, 1992.
-He was traded by the Seattle Mariners with Mike Hampton to the Houston Astros for Eric Anthony on December 10, 1993.
+He was signed as a free agent by the Seattle Mariners on November 29, 1992.
+He was traded by the Mariners with Mike Hampton to the Houston Astros for Eric Anthony on December 10, 1993.

 Felder also played one season in the Mexican Pacific League with the Yaquis de Obregón.